isneru/isneru/README.md

 ## About Me

-- I am a 21 year old auto-didatic Developer.
+- I am a 22 year old auto-didatic Developer;
-- Studying Security and Computer Networks
+- Studying Computer and Telecom Engineering;
-- Working at CEX Portugal (also known as WeBuy)
+- Working at CEX Portugal (also known as WeBuy);

 ## Techs